Michigan Farmworker Project (MFP)

 Key Personnel

-- Alexis Handal, PhD, MPH, Principal Investigator
+- Alexis Handal, PhD, MPH, Study Lead

-- Lisbeth Iglesias-Rios, PhD, MPH, Co-investigator and Senior Study Coordinator
+- Lisbeth Iglesias-Ríos, PhD, MPH, Study Lead

 Preliminary Analysis: MFP and COVID-19 Pandemic